Skip to content

-This is the experimental new version of my old calendar-cli project.
+This is the "next generation" version of my old calendar-cli project.

 Perhaps this work is moot ... or perhaps just 20 years too late.
-Considering the recent progress of chatbots, probably soon all calendar queries can be done in natural language.
+Considering the recent progress of AI and chatbots, probably soon all calendar queries can be done in natural language.

-There is a "competing" project at https://git.luolix.top/geier/khal - you may want to check it out - it's more mature but probably more complex.
-It's using a "vsyncdir" backend - if I've understood it correctly, that involves building a local copy of the calendar.
-The philosophy behind plann and calendar-cli is slightly different, it is supposed to be a simple cli-based caldav+ical client.
-No synchronization, no local storage, just client-side operations.
+There is a "competing" project at https://git.luolix.top/geier/khal - you may want to check it out - it's more mature but probably more complex. khal uses a "vdir" backend; a local directory with icalendar files.
+It is designed to operate offline (while some other tool can optionally synchronise this with a remote server).
+The philosophy behind plann and calendar-cli is the opposite: interact directly with a caldav server; no synchronisation, no local storage, just client-side operations.

 The commands and options will be described further down, however examples often beat documentation.
 There is one example directory with some usage examples, and eventually I will also try to write up some test code that can serve as examples.